 Set up your workstation so you can easily go from one step to the next.
-Have a heat source, the liver of sulfur solution, cold water bath and finally a soapy baking soda rinse.
+Have a heat source, the liver of sulfur solution, a cold water bath, and finally a soapy baking soda rinse.
 The secret is to control the process is the solution strength and the temperature.
 The hotter solution will react more quickly and the colors will move faster from one color to the next.
-They roughly go from gold, pink, blue, purple, gray and finally black.
+They roughly go from gold, pink, blue, purple, gray, and finally black.

-To create handcrafted jewelry using patinas; before you begin, your patina copper handmade bracelets piece should be clean and free from dirt or oils from your hands.
+To create handcrafted jewelry using patinas; before you begin, your patina copper bracelet piece should be clean and free from dirt or oils from your hands.
 Wearing gloves throughout the process is preferable.
-Liver of sulfur will begin to react the instant you put handmade bracelets or handmade earrings into it.
-Let the color develop for a couple of seconds on the handmade jewelry piece, then put in the cold water to stop the patina forming.
+The liver of sulfur will begin to react the instant you put handmade bracelets or handmade earrings into it.
+Let the color develop for a couple of seconds on the handmade jewelry piece, then put in the cold water to stop the patina from forming.

 Repeat these steps until you reach the desired color.
 Finally, rinse the piece in soapy baking soda solution to remove any liver of sulfur residue that could continue to change the color of the patina.
 Do not rub the handcrafted jewelry piece with the baking soda mixture as any abrasive will damage the patina finish you have worked hard to create.